bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 ```

 The **authority** section is required, must be normalized, and if a DID must be one of the "blessed" DID methods.
 The optional **collection** part of the path must be a normalized [NSID](./nsid).
 The optional **rkey** part of the path must be a valid [Record Key](./record-key).

+An AT URI pointing to a specific record in a repository is not a *strong* reference, in that it is not content-addressed.
+The record may change or be removed over time, or the DID itself may be deleted or unavailable.
+For `did:web`, control of the DID (and thus repository) may change over time.
+For AT URIs with a handle in the authority section, the handle-to-DID mapping can also change.

 A major semantic difference between AT URIs and common URL formats like `https://`, `ftp://`, or `wss://` is that the "authority" part of an AT URI does not indicate a network location for the indicated resource.
 Even when a handle is in the authority part, the hostname is only used for identity lookup, and is often not the ultimate host for repository content (aka, the handle hostname is often not the PDS host).